mashrur-ayon/genderstat/paper/paper.md

+## How `genderstat` Fits into the Existing Research Landscape

+The `genderstat` package addresses the growing need for quantitative tools in gender studies by providing researchers with a comprehensive suite of functions to analyze gender disparity indicators.
+By simplifying the calculation of complex metrics such as the Gender Pay Gap (GPG), Gender Inequality Index (GII), Gender Development Index (GDI), and Gender Empowerment Measure (GEM), `genderstat` enhances the ability of researchers to empirically validate their theoretical findings.

+`genderstat` facilitates rigorous empirical analysis, which is crucial for validating theoretical claims in gender studies.
+For example, it allows researchers to quantify the gender pay gap across different sectors and regions, thereby providing researchers an opportunity to bring out concrete evidence to support policy recommendations.
+The package also supports the analysis of gender-specific health outcomes, which is essential for developing gender-sensitive health policies.
+By using `genderstat`, researchers can easily calculate and visualize disparities in health metrics, aiding in the advocacy for more equitable health interventions.
+Furthermore, `genderstat` aids in the analysis of gender disparities in education and economic outcomes.
+The package also enables the analysis of gender disparities in political representation, providing insights into the effectiveness of gender quotas and other measures aimed at increasing women's participation in politics.
+This empirical evidence is crucial for advocating for more inclusive political systems.

+By integrating these functionalities, `genderstat` fills a significant gap in the tools available to gender studies researchers, offering a robust, open-source solution that streamlines the process of quantitative gender analysis.
+It empowers researchers to produce high-quality, empirical evidence that can drive meaningful social change and policy development.

 # Core Theoretical Concepts

 ### Gender Pay Gap:

-The Gender Pay Gap [@miller_2018_the] is a significant metric that encapsulates the differential in the mean earnings of men and women, typically expressed as a percentage.
-It serves as a lens through which the variance in the remunerations of men and women in the workforce is discerned.
-A larger percentage denotes a more pronounced incongruity in the earnings of the two genders, while a 0% pay gap symbolizes absolute parity in compensation.
-As a pivotal barometer of gender inequality, the gender pay gap is shaped by a multitude of determinants, encompassing not merely discrimination, but also disparities in the nature of occupations, the quantum of hours worked, and the opportunities for career advancement[@miller_2018_the].

-The Gender Pay Gap is computed employing the subsequent formula:
+The Gender Pay Gap [@miller_2018_the] is a crucial metric that highlights the difference in average earnings between men and women, usually expressed as a percentage.
+It provides a clear view of the disparities in compensation within the workforce.
+A higher percentage indicates a greater disparity, while a 0% pay gap signifies equal pay.
+This gap reflects not only direct discrimination but also differences in the types of jobs held, the number of hours worked, and career advancement opportunities available to men and women.
+The formula to calculate the Gender Pay Gap is:

 $$\text{GPG} = \left( \frac{\text{Male Income} - \text{Female Income}}{\text{Male Income}} \right) \times 100 \%$$

 ### Gender Inequality Index:

-The Gender Inequality Index (GII) is an intricate composite measure meticulously designed to encapsulate the disparities engendered by gender across three pivotal dimensions: reproductive health, empowerment, and participation in the labor market[@ferrant_2010_the].
-Its value oscillates between 0 and 1; a score of 0 indicates perfect gender parity across the analyzed dimensions, while a score of 1 signifies the apogee of gender inequality.
-The computation of the GII entails taking the harmonic mean of the geometric means across the aforementioned dimensions for both genders, subsequently dividing this result by a reference standard premised on treating both genders equitably[@conceio_2022_human].
-The resultant figure is then subtracted from 1.
+The Gender Inequality Index (GII) is a comprehensive measure designed to capture gender disparities across three key areas: reproductive health, empowerment, and labor market participation [@ferrant_2010_the].
+The GII ranges from 0 to 1, where 0 indicates perfect gender equality and 1 represents maximum inequality.
+This index uses the harmonic mean of geometric means for both genders across these dimensions, then compares this to a standard of equal gender treatment [@conceio_2022_human].
+The calculation involves the following formula:

-The streamlined formula for GII is delineated as follows:

 $$\text{GII} = 1 - \sqrt[3]{H \cdot E \cdot L}$$